 New Orleans’ tricentennial may be over but there’s still plenty of celebrating going on in the Crescent City.
 Carnival season kicks off on January 6th (Twelfth Night) with four parades.
 Plus, the Saints are in the play-offs (woo hoo)!
-Hoping to root for the Saints in the Atlanta?
-Get psyched by watching the video Party in the ATL here.* Here’s what else is up this month:
+And the King Cake Festival (featured) is a great time, baby!
+Here's what else is happening this month:

 Allstate Sugar Bowl, January 1